 Namsan Seoul Tower was built in 1969 as Korea's first integrated transmission tower beaming television and radio broadcasts across the capital.
 Since opening to the public in 1980, it has become a much-loved Seoul landmark.

-A recent attraction for courting couples is "Locks of Love," thousands of padlocks attached to the fence by romantic Seoulites symbolizing their undying affection.
+A recent attraction for courting couples is "Locks of Love."
+See thousands of padlocks attached to the fence by romantic Seoulites symbolizing their undying affection.

-The best time to visit the N Seoul Tower should start from sunset till night, at which you can get the view that sun goes down and the city lights up.
-That is really a romantic moment.
+The best time to visit the N Seoul Tower is around sunset and into night.
+This way you can get the view when sun goes down and the city lights up.
+It is really a romantic moment.